 You must not travel outside of the UK, Ireland, the Channel Islands or the Isle of Man until you get a decision.
 Your application will be withdrawn if you do.

 How long it takes

-You’ll be contacted if your application is complex and will take longer, eg:
+You’ll be contacted if your application is complex and will take longer, for example: